gosa-project/gosa2-container/README.md

 environment.

-It should be possible to run GOsa² on your local machine and to get it work on your kubernetes environment also.
+It should be possible to run GOsa² on your local machine and to get it work on your kubernetes environment as well.

 ## Current state